SkylineCommunications/dataminer-docs/connector-help/connector_help/Ross_Video_NEWT-HDMI-RX.md

 # Ross Video HDMI-RX

 This connector manages and controls the Ross Video Newt HDMI-RX.
 The connector only supports the Newt UHD-over-IP to HDMI 2.0 Gateway configuration mode.
-Other Newt configuration modes require a separate driver.
+Other Newt configuration modes require a separate connector.

 The user interface of this connector is similar to that of the Ross Video dashboard.